dream-num/univer/CONTRIBUTING.md

 - Before submitting an issue, please search to see if someone has already raised a similar question.
 - We provide an [issue template](https://github.com/dream-num/univer/issues/new/choose) and encourage you to fill it out with sufficient information, which helps us quickly identify the problem.
 - Please try to describe the issue in English, as it enables more people to participate in the discussion.
 We will also make an effort to reply in English to benefit a wider audience.

+> If you're new to submitting issues, we recommend to read [How To Ask Questions The Smart Way](http://www.catb.org/~esr/faqs/smart-questions.html) and [How to Report Bugs Effectively](https://www.chiark.greenend.org.uk/~sgtatham/bugs.html) before posting.
+Well-written bug reports help us and help you!

 ## Contributing Code